ebelchio12/wirecell-clustering/README.md

-# Wire-Cell clustering evaluation tool
+# Evaluation tool for Wire-Cell clustering

 ## Goal of the tool